-A funeral home is giving a free funeral to a veteran with no family.
-Everyone is invited
+A funeral home gave a free service to a veteran with no family.
+More than 1,000 people came

 As a family-run business, Hoyt said "seeing that response has been humbling."

-The funeral home is not sure how many people will attend, but Hoyt said a lot of people have been calling and saying they will come.
+The funeral home was not sure how many people would attend, but Hoyt said a lot of people had been calling and saying they would come.

 News of his funeral services were shared widely on social media, including by CNN's Jake Tapper.

-The Sarasota County Sheriff's Office Department responded to Tapper's tweet, saying "our guys & girls in green will be there" in a tweet on Monday.
+The Sarasota County Sheriff's Office responded to Tapper's tweet, saying "our guys & girls in green will be there" in a Monday tweet.

 The Sarasota Police Department also chimed in.
 "We appreciate everyone who has tagged us, private messaged us & reached out via social media to let us know about this!" the department posted on Facebook.